connervieira/Assassin/DOCUMENTATION.md

     - Assassin uses Airodump to detect wireless devices.
 Airodump is capable of using most consumer network adapters.
         - Practically all consumer devices operate on either 2.4GHz or 5.0GHz
         - Certain drones operate on 5.8GHz
-    - If your device has a built in wireless adapter, it's highly likely that Assassin can use it.
+    - If your device has a built in wireless adapter, it's highly likely that Airodump can use it.
 However, external wireless receivers can increase range, especially if they're placed outside the body of the vehicle.
 - Plane Detection
     - Assassin makes use of ADS-B technology in order to detect planes and collect information from them.
     - In order to enable plane detection functionality, you'll need to connect Assassin to an ADS-B receiver.